 Introducing Jessi, the inspiration for my UKoGBaNI post mini series.

-The first thing I have learned as an American expat in the UKoGBaNI is…
+The first thing I learned as an American expat in the UKoGBaNI is…

 It took a fucking long time for me to become comfortable living as an expat.

 After living in England for a few months, I thought I was settled and felt comfortable in my new country of residence.
 At about month eight I met another American expat who mentioned that it took her about a year to feel settled and comfortable.
 As the years have flown by, it’s become clear to me how uncomfortable I was during my first year in England and, even to some extent, my second year in England.